galaxyproject/training-material/topics/ecology/tutorials/x-array-map-plot/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. What are the different kind of projections that can be used?
+> 1. What are the different kinds of projections that can be used?
-> 2. What are the different kind of colormaps that can be used ?
+> 2. What are the different kinds of colormaps that are available ?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.There are many projections which can be used in the `NetCDF xarray map plotting` tool.
 Find here a list of valid projections.
 Different projections have different purposes and need to be carefully chosen.
 Follow this sheet to [find the syntax for projections](https://docs.google.com/spreadsheets/d/1miU8jRALxckEYY6IZ90cS_2q8d1sJJ3FG3R3569vrto/edit?usp=sharing).
 > >
 > > 2.
-When it comes to conveyig the correct information, through visualisation, colors play a major role.
-Suppose you want to depict a cold region, its an obvious practice of using cooler tones such as a `blue`.
+When it comes to conveying the correct information, through visualisation, colors play a major role.
+Suppose you want to display a cold region, its an obvious practice of using cooler tones such as a `blue`.
 Thus it is important to understand the choices we have.
 Find the [complete documentation of ColorMaps available here](https://github.com/Quickbeasts51429/Xarray_ColorMaps/blob/main/index.md)
 > >
 > {: .solution}
 >